lumapps/design-system/README.md

 -   Download the latest release for [AngularJS][angularjs-release] or [ReactJS][reactjs-release]
 -   Clone the repository: `git clone https://github.com/lumapps/design-system.git`

+You can then use the UMD, AMD or CommonJS bundle that suits your taste.
+See [examples](./dist/examples) for more information on how to use each bundle.

 ## Documentation

 LumX's documentation is included in the "demo" directory.
 The demo/documentation site is built with [Webpack][webpack] and may be run locally.